pdfruth/dallas-docker-meetup-Aug2018/lab03/README.md

 ![](../images/config-box.jpg)

 The *kubectl* CLI should be configured.
-Just to check type the following:
+Just to check, type the following:

 ```